victorsaly/correlateAI/src/prd.md

 - **Technical Constraints**: Chart rendering performance with multiple datasets

 ## Implementation Considerations
-- **Scalability Needs**: Dataset expansion, additional correlation types, sharing features
+- **Scalability Needs**: Dataset expansion, additional correlation types, enhanced sharing features with custom branding
-- **Testing Focus**: Correlation algorithm accuracy, chart rendering, category filtering
+- **Testing Focus**: Correlation algorithm accuracy, chart rendering, category filtering, social media sharing functionality, image export quality
 - **Critical Questions**: Are correlations convincing but obviously fictional?
 Do users understand the educational purpose?
+Do shared correlations maintain educational context?

 ## Reflection
 This approach uniquely combines entertainment with education, using humor and professional presentation to teach an important statistical concept.
 The themed categories make the tool more engaging while maintaining educational value.
-The solution is exceptional because it makes learning about statistical fallacies genuinely enjoyable.
+The new social sharing features amplify the educational message by making correlations easily shareable while maintaining their educational context.
+The solution is exceptional because it makes learning about statistical fallacies genuinely enjoyable and viral.